jmerort/PPP3/Glossary.md

 Decrease of the value of a variable (often of 1 unit.)

 # Definition
 Declaration that saves memory for a given object.
-When talking about funcions, it refers to the code which contains its name, inputs and body.

 # Divide and conquer
 Methodology which consists of divinding big problems into many smaller solutions.
 In programming, this means making programs out of many interconnected programs and functions.